EliahKagan/newrepo-findrepo/README.md

 The reason substrings must be *nonempty* to be considered is so length doesn't dominate too much.
-An *n*-character string contains *n + 1* empty substrings (one starting at each character position, and one starting at the end).
+An *n*-character string contains *n + 1* empty substrings (one at each character position, and one at the end).